mtth/kit/README.rst

 - What Flasker isn't?

-    - A simplified version of Flask, SQLAlchemy and Celery.
-Flasker handles the setup but intentionally leaves you free to interact with the raw Flask, Celery and database objects.
+    - A simplified version of Flask, Celery, and SQLAlchemy.
+Flasker handles the setup but intentionally leaves you free to interact with the raw Flask, Celery and SQLAlchemy session objects.
 Some knowledge of these frameworks is therefore required.

 Flasker also comes with two optional extensions: